• There are no suggestions because the search field is empty.

 >> Click here to get the Lead Tracking Spreadsheet (and other great templates and scripts) by joining our free 21-Day Sales Challenge. <<

-Step 4: Maintain the list
+Step 4: Maintain the list of leads

 Truthfully, it’s not creating the list that’s the hard part — it’s maintaining that list.
-When we were a cleaning company building a list like yours, the leads that converted into customers were the ones that we carefully tracked.
+When we were a cleaning company building a list like yours, the commercial cleaning leads that converted into customers were the ones that we carefully tracked.

 Here are some recommendations for keeping your list organized: